eleqtrizit/Unsloth-DGX-Spark/README.md

 # Unsloth for DGX Spark

 Unsloth Spark is a Docker-based environment for running Unsloth, a library that enables faster LLM fine-tuning with minimal memory usage.

-This project combines the Unsloth Docker container's library of notebooks with NVIDIA's PyTorch container to provide an optimized environment for LLM fine-tuning with GPU acceleration.
+This project take's NVIDIA's PyTorch container, upgrades a few libs per Unsloth's Dockerfile, then tries to emulate Unsloth's own unsloth/unsloth container by cloning in their notebooks and installing Jupyter.

 I imagine this will not be needed if Unsloth creates their own native image.
 As of today, 11/19/2025, that is not the case.